Paleoclimatology: Ice

 A multinational consortium, the European Project for Ice Coring in Antarctica (EPICA), has drilled an ice core in Dome C on the East Antarctic ice sheet and retrieved ice from roughly 800,000 years ago.
 The international ice core community has, under the auspices of International Partnerships in Ice Core Sciences (IPICS), defined a priority project to obtain the oldest possible ice core record from Antarctica, an ice core record reaching back to or towards 1.5 million years ago.

 Dendroclimatology

 Climatic information can be obtained through an understanding of changes in tree growth.
 Generally, trees respond to changes in climatic variables by speeding up or slowing down growth, which in turn is generally reflected by a greater or lesser thickness in growth rings.
 Different species, however, respond to changes in climatic variables in different ways.
 A tree-ring record is established by compiling information from many living trees in a specific area.
+This is done by comparing the number, thickness, ring boundaries, and pattern matching of tree growth rings.

+The differences in thickness displayed in the growth rings in trees can often indicate the quality of conditions in the environment, and the fitness of the tree species evaluated.
+Different species of trees will display different growth responses to the changes in the climate.
+An evaluation of multiple trees within the same species, along with one of trees in different species, will allow for a more accurate analysis of the changing variables within the climate and how they affected the surrounding species.

 Older intact wood that has escaped decay can extend the time covered by the record by matching the ring depth changes to contemporary specimens.
 By using that method, some areas have tree-ring records dating back a few thousand years.
 Older wood not connected to a contemporary record can be dated generally with radiocarbon techniques.
 A tree-ring record can be used to produce information regarding precipitation, temperature, hydrology, and fire corresponding to a particular area.